Hersonissos: Between Traces Of The Past And Modern Adventure / Travel Guide

 By car: If you rent a car, the journey from Heraklion to Hersonissos is relatively simple and takes about 20 minutes.
 You will need to head east along the coast road, which is being upgraded and has two lanes each way.
 The distance between Heraklion and Hersonissos is about 25 kilometers.

-By Bus: If you choose to travel by bus, be aware that it will take longer than driving.
+By Bus: If you travel by bus, be aware that it will take longer than driving.
 From the bus station in front of Heraklion Airport to Hersonissos usually takes about 45 minutes, with stops at stations along the way.
 If you are not in a hurry and the hotel is close to the center of the resort, it is the most convenient and affordable way to get to your destination.

 For those considering other modes of transport, private transfers, and taxis are also available, offering added flexibility and convenience.